aryasaan/TESLA-live/README.md

 Currently, two official plugins are available:

 ## Technologies Used
-React.js:  A JavaScript library for building user interfaces. <br>
+React.js:  A JavaScript library for building user interfaces . <br>
-HTML:  Markup language for structuring the web pages. <br>
+HTML:  Markup language for structuring the web pages . <br>
-CSS:  Stylesheet language for styling the web pages. <br>
+CSS:  Stylesheet language for styling the web pages . <br>
-Tailwind CSS:  A utility-first CSS framework for rapid UI development.
+Tailwind CSS:  A utility-first CSS framework for rapid UI development .

 ## 1. Installation
 <pre>